I Like You So Much Better When You're Naked (Grey's Anatomy)

 "I Like You So Much Better When You're Naked" is the twelfth episode of the sixth season of the American television medical drama Grey's Anatomy, and the show's 114th episode overall.
 Written by Tony Phelan and Joan Rater, and directed by Donna Deitch, the episode aired on the American Broadcasting Company in the United States on January 21, 2010.

 In the episode, Izzie Stevens (Katherine Heigl) returns to Seattle Grace Mercy West Hospital, fearing that her estranged husband, Alex Karev (Justin Chambers), has moved on, and hoping to reconcile.
 Additional storylines include Derek Shepherd (Patrick Dempsey) grappling with whether to report Chief of Surgery Richard Webber (James Pickens Jr.) for his alcoholism, and Callie Torres (Sara Ramirez) dealing with a bout of chickenpox.

 Although the episode was fictionally set in Seattle, Washington, filming took place in Los Angeles, California.
 Although the episode was originally intended to mark Heigl's final appearance before her maternity leave, it ultimately became her last as a series regular.
 Stevens' fate remained unresolved until 10 seasons later, when it was addressed in the Season 16 episode, "Leave a Light On".
 Kim Raver (Teddy Altman) guest-stars in the episode, alongside Jesse Williams (Jackson Avery) and Mitch Pileggi (Larry Jennings).
-The episode's title is a reference to the song "I Like You So Much Better When You're Naked" by Norwegian rock musician Ida Maria.
+The episode's title is a reference to the song of the same name by Norwegian rock musician Ida Maria.

 Upon its original broadcast, "I Like You So Much Better When You're Naked" was watched by 12.70 million viewers in the United States, ranking #2 in its time-slot, and earned a 4.7/12 Nielsen rating/share in the 18–49 demographic.
 The episode received positive reviews from critics, with high praise for Sandra Oh's (Cristina Yang) performance.